-5.7 Each team member shall ensure that the Auditor’s notes are legible, containing name of main audit, date and area/ process audited, what and where was seen, reference of documents/ records reviewed, any nonconformity identified with objective evidence, category of non- conformity, observations etc.
+5.7 Each team member shall ensure that the Auditor’s notes are legible, containing the name of the main audit, date and area/ process audited, what and where was seen, reference of documents/ records reviewed, any nonconformity identified with objective evidence, category of non- conformity, observations, etc.

 5.8 As far as possible at least one member in the team shall possess the relevant code, who shall be assigned to audit core processes of the management system.
-In case team members doesn’t have competency, in such case a specialist with appropriate code shall be arranged.
+In case of team members don’t have the competency, in such case a specialist with appropriate code shall be arranged.

 5.9 It is the responsibility of the team leader to ensure that the audit is completed for areas/ processes by the team and all requirements are covered and that the team members have provided necessary inputs to him for completing the report.

-5.12 While recording nonconformity, sufficient objective evidence, standard / specification clause number, client documents.
-Reference number (if any) in addition to area where it was found shall be recorded in clear terms so that the auditee or any other person reading it can easily understand
+5.12 While recording nonconformity, sufficient objective evidence, standard/specification clause number, client documents.
+Reference number (if any) in addition to the area where it was found shall be recorded in clear terms so that the auditee or any other person reading it can easily understand

 5.13 In addition to non- conformity, any observation for improvement, positive issues should also be recorded, in the report.